 What Are We Doing?

 You told us the ‘1Change’ you would like Midcounties to make is to take climate action.
-We used that feedback to shape our environmental commitments.
-This has resulted in a range of positive impacts including reducing over 2 tonnes of plastic from our operations per year, and replacing single-use plastic carrier bags with compostable bags across all of our Food Stores, reducing 8 million plastic bags per year.
+We used that feedback to shape our Purpose and our environmental commitments.
+This has resulted in a range of positive impacts and Midcounties winning the Edie Award in 2023 for energy project of the year.

 Meet Cal Major, Our Environmental Ambassador

 As the founder of Seaful, environmentalist Cal Major has seen the damage caused by single-use plastics first-hand.
 Now she’s teaming up with us to spread the word about plastic pollution and share the things we can all be doing to tackle the problem.

 Cal's #PaddleAgainstPlastic Expedition 2020